-- Purpose.
-Planned Unit Developments (PUDs), authorized under the Act [§4417], (A) are allowed in designated zoning districts to allow landowners to present to the Development Review Board development plans that differ from the basic requirements of the zoning regulations in cases where an alternative configuration may promote more desirable development design that achieves the goals and objectives of the Town Plan.
-PUDs are encouraged in designated districts to: - 1. enable and encourage flexibility of design and development of land in such a manner as to promote the most appropriate use of land; - 2. increase density, reduce lot size and/or facilitate the adequate and economical provision of streets and utilities in a cost effective manner; - 3. cluster development to encourage the preservation of productive farmland, forest and wildlife habitat, and enhance Norwich's rural character as described in the Town Plan: - accommodate new development in a manner that maintains the Town's 4. historic settlement patterns, and protect significant natural, cultural and scenic features as described in the town plan;
+A. Purpose.
+Planned Unit Developments (PUDs), authorized under the Act [§ 4417], are allowed in designated zoning districts to allow landowners to present to the Development Review Board development plans that differ from the basic requirements of the zoning regulations in cases where an alternative configuration may promote more desirable development design that achieves the goals and objectives of the Town Plan.
+PUDs are encouraged in designated districts to:

+(1) Enable and encourage flexibility of design and development of land in such a manner as to promote the most appropriate use of land;

+(2) Increase density, reduce lot size and/or facilitate the adequate and economical provision of streets and utilities in a cost effective manner;

+(3) Cluster development to encourage the preservation of productive farmland, forest and Page 163 of 194 wildlife habitat, and enhance Norwich's rural character as described in the Town Plan;

+(4) Accommodate new development in a manner that maintains the Town's historic settlement patterns, and protect significant natural, cultural and scenic features as described in the Town plan;